NoellePatterson/ffc-readme/wet-season/wet-season-timing.md

-# Peak Magnitude Flows - Wet Season Timing
+# Peak Magnitude Flows - start timing

 #### Definition

-The timing of the wet season is defined as the date that sufficient baseflow has accrued based on a magnitude threshold of 20% of the difference between baseflow and the peak wet season flow of the smoothed data.
+The start timing of the peak magnitude season is defined as the date that sufficient baseflow has accrued based on a magnitude threshold and a rate of change threshold.
 This metric is measured in Julian days, where January 1st = 1 and December 31st = 365.

 #### Steps